Red Lily Beetle

 The red lily beetle (Lilioceris lilii), also known as the scarlet lily beetle, is an insect pest to the lily and will consume the leaves, buds, stem and flower of the lily.
 It belongs to the Order Coleoptera, Family Chrysomelidae.
 It is a voracious insect and can devour an entire lily plant in a very short time and pose a threat to gardens and greenspaces.
 The lily leaf beetle is originally from parts of Europe and Asia and is thought to have arrived in North America in the 1940's through the import of plant bulbs.

-What does the Red Lily Beetles look like?
+What does the Red Lily Beetle look like?

 The adult lily beetle is around 6 to 9mm in length.
 The adult's forewings, or elytra, is hard, shiny and a bright scarlet colour.
 The lily beetle's legs, eyes, antennae, head and belly are all pitch black.
 They have large eyes, a wide abdomen and a slim thorax section.
 The lily beetle can fly very rapidly and are good at hiding.
 The red lily beetle is also known to squeek when threatened by a predator.